daviemakz/risen-js-docs/docs/apiglobalmethods.md

 As Risen.JS is designed to allow easy communication between multiple services you might want to send multiple requests to multiple sources.
 Using just the [request](#request) method you could easily end up with messy code.

-It can also be the case the commands you send may vary depending on the previous responses you've received and you may want to create these commands based on previous responses.
+It can also be the case the commands you send may vary depending on the previous responses you" ve received and you may want to create these commands based on previous responses.
 To solve this you have this method.

 Instead of passing a [command object](apidatastructure.md#command-object) you instead pass an array of [command objects](apidatastructure.md#command-object) which are processed one at a time.